 - Research findings

 Moreover, hosts can deliver the content via live streaming or pre-record and stream it during the event.
+As bitrate influences video quality during live streaming, hosts should adjust it to match viewers' internet capabilities for a better streaming experience.
 The latter option works best for product demos and presentations.

 You also have the option to make your content available on-demand.
 In addition, some types of content, such as videos, podcasts, and slideshows, can be provided offline in a downloadable format.